leoguelman/MCBCI/README.md

 # MCBCI

-Model Criticism for Bayesian Causal Inference
+A quick and dirty implementation of [Model Criticism for Bayesian Causal Inference](https://arxiv.org/abs/1610.09037).